 Our proposal (bill language for which is attached) would temporarily pause the growth in the overall amount of contract support funding required and provide a process for identifying and addressing improvements to the contract support system.
-The proposed plan would require that between FY 2000 and FY 2002, tribes desiring new or expanded contract support requirements.
+The proposed plan would require that between FY 2000 and FY 2002, tribes desiring new or expanded contracts would provide the IHS and BIA two years advance notice of their anticipated contract support requirements.
 (Presently, there is only a 90-day notice period.)
 The tribes would, however, have the option to contract prior to the end of the two-year notice period although they would do so without any right or claim to contract support funds during that period.